LifeScopeLabs/lifescopelabs.github.io/md/lifescope-app.md

 - https://github.com/gonativeio/gonative-ios

 ## Login

-* Able to sign up and login with any provider
+**Sign up and login with any provider.
+Automatically adds an API ETL connection.**

 ![providerpage]